CALL NOW

 A man fastening seat belt in car.

-LegalFinders: Find The Best Seat Belt Injury Attorneys In Your Area
+LegalFinders: Find the Best Seat Belt Injury Attorneys in Your Area

 Seat belts comprise a restraint system designed to protect you or your loved one in the event of an accident from experiencing severe injuries.
 Why, then, does seat belt use sometimes cause injuries?